The European Centre for Social Welfare Policy and Research supports the Sustainable Development Goals

 - Write-up of report

-The research will focus on the following main topics:
+The research focused on the following main topics:

-The report should highlight key learnings & propose recommendations.
+The report highlights key learning & proposes recommendations.

 The European Centre for Social Welfare Policy and Research supports the Sustainable Development Goals